Professional Biography of Frank P. DiPrima

 Chronology

-2000 to Present: Law Office of Frank DiPrima (NJ): Represents plaintiffs in suits challenging breaches of fiduciary duty by corporate insiders, breaches of duty to corporations by their accounting firms and other third-party advisors, unjust enrichment of insiders, and business fraud.
-(See “Description of Practice” and “Judicial Decisions” sections of this website.)
+2000 to Present: Law Office of Frank DiPrima, P.A.
+(NJ): Represents plaintiffs in suits challenging breaches of fiduciary duty by corporate insiders, breaches of duty to corporations by their accounting firms and other third-party advisors, unjust enrichment of insiders, and business fraud.
+(See Description of Practice and Judicial Decisions sections of this website.)

 1997 to 2000: Law firm of DiPrima & Hoffman (NJ).

-1994 to 1996: GenDerm Corp.
-(Pharmaceutical): CEO.
+1994 to 1996: GenDerm Corp.(Pharmaceutical): CEO.

-1990 to 1994: Western Publishing Group, Inc. (NYC): President, COO & director of publishing and games company.
+1990 to 1994: Western Publishing Group, Inc. (NYC): President, COO & Director of publishing and games company.
+Western was the nation's largest publisher of children's books.

 1987 to 1990: Thompson Medical Company, Inc. (later called Slim-Fast Foods Corp.)
 (NYC): Chief Operating Officer of this NYSE, later private, company.
-Between these years, company grew from $140 million to $1 billion in sales.
+During these years, company grew from $140 million to $1 billion in sales.

 1984-1987: Jeffrey Martin, Inc.: Chief Operating Officer of this publicly traded consumer products company.

-1983-1984: Clapp & Eisenberg (NJ) (Newark NJ): Partner, chair of corporate law department.
+1983-1984: Clapp & Eisenberg (Newark NJ): Partner, chair of Corporate Department.

-1978-1983: Playboy Enterprises, Inc. (Chicago): Sr. Vice President & General Counsel.
+1978-1983: Playboy Enterprises, Inc. (Chicago): Senior Vice President & General Counsel.

-1969-1978: Schering-Plough Corporation (NJ [1969-1971 and 1976-1978] and Memphis TN [1971-1976]): Corporate Vice President and Associate General Counsel, and Chief Legal Officer of Plough, Inc.
+1969-1978: Schering-Plough Corporation(NJ [1969-1971 and 1976-1978] and Memphis TN [1971-1976]): Corporate Vice President and Associate General Counsel, and Chief Legal Officer of Plough, Inc.

-1965-1969: Merck & Co., Inc. (NJ): Attorney.
+1965-1969: Merck & Co., Inc. Attorney.

 1962-1965: Federal Trade Commission (NY): Attorney.